kahunacohen/trackit/README.md

 spending.
 See `trackit ignore`.

 ## Working across machines
-It's avisable to back up the `~/trackit-data` directory, as that's where all your CSV files are, `trackit.yaml` config file, and your `trackit.db` database file are.
-For example, you can put this in github (private repo).
+It's advisable to back up the `~/trackit-data` directory, as that's where (by default) all your CSV files, `trackit.yaml` config file, and your `trackit.db` database file are located.
+You could, for example, manage that directory as a github repo and push/pull it from multiple machines.

-If you want to work across multiple machines, simply ensure you have a synced version of `trackit-data` at `~/` or some other location.
-If it's at another location, you have to register the locations of the data directory (CSV files), the `trackit.yaml` file and the database file, `trackit.db` with the approprate flags to `trackit init`.
+If one one machine the data directory is at another location, you have to register the location of the data directory (CSV files), the `trackit.yaml` file and the database file, `trackit.db` using `trackit init`.

-Run `trackit init`.

 ## Custom queries/Syncing
 Because the data is stored in a relational sqlite db (in the trackit.db file), you can make custom